"We are always striving to do better – to tell important stories and lift a range of talents"

 Since our first issue, Vogue Scandinavia has sought to showcase diverse talents with everything we do.
 Our Diversity and Inclusion editor Mona M. Ali and our Gender Fluidity Expert Mikko Puttonen are constantly challenging and inspiring us with thoughtful insights and questions.
 We are always striving to do better – to tell important stories and lift a range of talents.

-Malaika Holmén - Issue 3
+Malaika Holmén - Dec-Jan Issue

 In this issue, we wanted to take that notion a step further, showcasing an extraordinary group of individuals – both in front of and behind the camera – who serve as a new generation of role models for the Nordics.
 Our Swedish cover star Malaika Holmén is leading a new crop of supermodels-in-the-making who are quite literally changing the face of Scandinavian fashion.
 Among them is Norwegian model Ceval, who is shot for this issue by photographer Jacqueline Landvik.
 Alongside the editorial, Ceval shares her experience as a black, trans curve model in an industry that wasn’t always so eager to find space for her.